Rookie card

 A rookie card is a trading card that is the first to feature an athlete after that athlete has participated in the highest level of competition within their sport.
 Collectors may value these first appearances more than subsequent card issues.
 Athletes are often commemorated on trading cards which are highly collected based on the popularity of the athlete.
 Prices for rookie cards fluctuate based on consumer interest, supply and demand and other factors, but can surpass thousands of dollars.

-In MLB 2023-2024 season, each player making their debut this season will wear a patch on their jersey.
-At the end of the game, these patches will be certified and then integrated into their rookie cards in upcoming Topps sets.
+In MLB 2023–2024 season, each player making their debut this season will wear a patch on their jersey.
+At the end of the game, these patches were certified and integrated into their rookie cards by Topps.

 Definition

 A rookie card is not necessarily always produced during a player's rookie season because there could have been cards that fit the definition printed in previous years.
 It is generally agreed that to be a true rookie card, the card must be counted as part of a product's base set.
 Thus, limited quantity insert cards of any type are generally not considered to be rookie cards.

 In 2006 Major League Baseball instituted a set of guidelines which dictated what cards could and could not bear the official MLB rookie card logo.
 Despite these guidelines, many collectors still regard a player's "true" rookie card as being their first officially licensed prospect card.